My Dinner

 • Remove both from the pan and set aside.

 • Peel the potatoes (optional) and slice into 0.5 cm thick slices.
-Melt the remaining tablespoon butter in the pan and fry the potatoes on medium heat until crispy.
+Melt the remaining tablespoons of clarified butter in the pan and fry the potatoes on medium heat until crispy.
+Do not turn them too soon, give each side about 3-4 minutes before turning.
 When adding the potatoes to the frying pan, make sure that each potato has space in the pan.
 This will ensure that they fry evenly.
-If your pan is too small to fry all potatoes at once, then fry in batches.
+If your pan is too small to fry all the potatoes at once, then fry them in batches.

 • Do not stir the potatoes but carefully turn them individually.